RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/regards-installation-manual.md

 For any backend component:
 - Java JRE 1.8
-- Database PostgreSQL
+- Database PostgreSQL 9.4+
-- RabbitMQ Server
+- RabbitMQ Server 3.6+
   - The server and the management plugin
   - A user having rights to create virtual hosts and to add rights to other users on the broker.

-Only for component `Data Management`:
+For components `Data Management` and `Catalog`:
-- ElasticSearch
+- ElasticSearch 5.4.2

 # 3\.
 Installation directory
 On each host you want to install one or more REGARDS component you will be asked to provide the installation directory :